-Family-centred care is considered ‘best practice’ in Canada and the United States because research indicates that positive child development outcomes go hand-in-hand with family involvement and support.
-Family-centred care places the family at the centre of all services and supports.
+Family-centered care is considered ‘best practice’ in Canada and the United States because research indicates that positive child development outcomes go hand-in-hand with family involvement and support.
+Family-centered care places the family at the center of all services and supports.
 Parents’ strengths are acknowledged and built on; their unique needs are acknowledged and addressed in intervention planning.
-In practice, family-centred care means that:
+In practice, family-centered care means that:

 - Parents are given complete and unbiased information to help them make informed decisions.

 - Parents receive copies of all reports written by RMCDC staff about their children and family.